vertica/vertica-containers/vertica-kafka-scheduler/README.md

 # Vertica-Kafka Scheduler

-This repository provides the tools to maintain and test a containerized version of the [Vertica Kafka Scheduler](https://www.vertica.com/docs/latest/HTML/Content/Authoring/KafkaIntegrationGuide/AutomaticallyCopyingDataFromKafka.htm), a standalone Java application that automatically consumes data from one or more Kafka topics, and then loads it as structured data into Vertica.
+This repository provides the tools to build and maintain a containerized version of the [Vertica Kafka Scheduler](https://www.vertica.com/docs/latest/HTML/Content/Authoring/KafkaIntegrationGuide/AutomaticallyCopyingDataFromKafka.htm), a standalone Java application that automatically consumes data from one or more Kafka topics and then loads the structured data into Vertica.
 The scheduler is controlled by the `vkconfig` command line script.

 You can use the official [vertica/kafka-scheduler](https://hub.docker.com/r/vertica/kafka-scheduler) image, or you can use the Dockerfile in this repo to build a custom vkconfig image.
-The Docker image is based on [alpine:3.14](https://hub.docker.com/_/alpine) and includes the [openjdk8-jre](https://hub.docker.com/_/openjdk).
+The official image is based on [alpine:3.14](https://hub.docker.com/_/alpine) and includes the [openjdk8-jre](https://hub.docker.com/_/openjdk).

 ## Prerequisites